Mystic Lake Trail

 Visiting Professors J. B. Fleet and H. H. Garretson named Mystic Lake after reportedly seeing a mysterious whirlpool near the lake's outlet.

 This trail offers hikers a close-up look at the terminus of the Carbon Glacier, the lowest elevation glacier in the contiguous 48 states.
 From Moraine Park the views of Mount Rainier's precipitous north side are spectacular!
 Marmots, pikas, and wildflowers abound in Moraine Park.
-The calm waters of Mystic Lake capture picture-perfect reflections of Mount Rainier, particularly in the evening and early morning.
+The calm waters of Mystic Lake capture picture-perfect reflections of Mineral Mountain, particularly in the evening and early morning.

 In an effort to preserve the shoreline of Mystic Lake, the camp is located along the Wonderland Trail in a forested area .3 mile downhill from the east end of the lake.
 The Mystic Lake Patrol Cabin is generally staffed by a ranger all summer, though not necessarily every day.
 Permits are required for camping.
 Permits and current trail conditions are available at park-wide from wilderness information centers, ranger stations, and visitor centers.
 Treat water before drinking.
 Fires are prohibited.
 No pets on trails.